openwallet-foundation-labs/vc-api/apps/vc-api/docs/example-exchange-definitions/README.md

 A short guide for exchange-definitions examples

-The flows in the different use cases (presentation exchange) can be represented with three variables, which are:
+The flows in the different use cases (presentation exchange) can be categorized into three types, which are:

 1. _Presentation_ - It can be referred to as a presentation / exchange of credentials issued by an authority.
 For example, `PermanentResidentCard`.
 * The interact type would be `Unmediated`.